NCBI-Hackathons/RNA_mapping/README.md

 #### *Just interested in comparing two or more .bam files?
 Check out [bamdiff](https://github.com/NCBI-Hackathons/RNA_mapping/tree/master/build/bamdiff)*

 #### Docker
-A Docker container is available for this project.
+A Docker image is available for this project.
 For a detailed description of docker, please refer to this [overview.](https://www.docker.com/what-docker)

 ##### Install Docker
 Follow [instructions](https://www.docker.com/docker-mac) to install Docker for your environment.